-There are two ways to initialize or to change values in SPORT configuration registers: write a register to an immediate address (instruction type 3) or write immediate data to an indirect address (instruction type 2).
+\SPORT0 configuration registers are defined only on processors that have both SPORT0 and SPORT1 configuration registers: write a register to an immediate address (instruction type 3) or write immediate data to an indirect address (instruction type 2).
 With either method, it is important to configure the serial port before enabling it.